alexmk92/dotfiles/README.md

 # If you omit the remote_passwd from the file, it will
 # attempt to use your ssh-agent to connect.
 #
+# If you're syncing files via SFTP to/from your machine
+# it would be useful to symlink the .githooks to any
+# of the repos that have a .vim-arsync file associated
+# this will then auto sync all files which are not
+# in the ingore_path to the remote server on checkout
+# meaning your home machine becomes the single source
+# of truth.
+#
+# Use ln -s ~/dotfiles/.githooks/* ~/code/your_repo/.git/hooks
+#
 #  remote_host     example.com
 #  remote_user    john
 #  remote_passwd  secret